OlgaJ1989/taste-of-poland/README.md

 Taste of Poland is a restaurant website designed to allow customers to book, edit and delete tables through a custom booking form.
 Users can also view the menu, gallery and the venue's contact details.

-The website can be accessed [here](https://olgaj1989.github.io/sussex-walks/).
+TO UPDATE: The website can be accessed [here](https://olgaj1989.github.io/sussex-walks/).

 ![Mockup](https://github.com/OlgaJ1989/taste-of-poland/blob/main/static/images/readme/mockup.jpg)